Human Landing System

 A National Team for a National Priority

 The National Team comprises Blue Origin, Lockheed Martin, Northrop Grumman, and Draper.
-Together we are developing a Human Landing System for NASA’s Artemis program to return Americans to the lunar surface by 2024.
+Together we are developing a Human Landing System for NASA’s Artemis program to return Americans to the lunar surface.
 Our team brings decades of experience with human space flight systems, launch vehicles, propulsion, orbital logistics, deep-space missions, interplanetary navigation, and planetary landings.
 Our combined experience uniquely positions NASA to execute the Artemis program.

-Lockheed Martin develops the reusable Ascent Element vehicle and leads crewed flight operations and training, based on Orion.
+Lockheed Martin develops the reusable Ascent Element (AE) and leads crewed flight operations and training, leveraging Orion spacecraft flight heritage.